rollkit/rollkit/block/block.md

 ### Block Production

-The sequencer (aka aggregator) type of full nodes run the block production logic.
-The sequencer can produce blocks under two modes: 1) normal and 2) lazy, which can be specified in the node configurations.
-In the normal mode, the sequencer runs a timer, which is set to the `BlockTime` configuration parameter of the block manager, and continuously publishes blocks at `BlockTime` intervals.
-Whereas, in the lazy mode, the manager starts building a block when any transaction becomes available in the mempool.
-The manager will wait for 1 second timer to finish as part of the block building process, after the first notification of the transaction availability, to collect as many transactions from the mempool as possible.
+When the full node is operating as a sequencer (aka aggregator), the block manager runs the block production logic.
+There are two modes of block production, which can be specified in the block manager configurations: `normal` and `lazy`.

+In `normal` mode, the block manager runs a timer, which is set to the `BlockTime` configuration parameter, and continuously publishes blocks at `BlockTime` intervals.

+In `lazy` mode, the block manager starts building a block when any transaction becomes available in the mempool.
+After the first notification of the transaction availability, the manager will wait for a 1 second timer to finish before finalizing the block, in order to collect as many transactions from the mempool as possible.
 The block manager also notifies the full node after every lazy block building.

 #### Building the Block